eric-p-hutchins/code-dream/README.md

 * Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is

-* Support proper list of file suffixes for directory searching instead of just .c, .h, and .java

-* Optimize loading of code
-    * Possibly make the emacs script run on all found code files at once
-    * Possibly replace the emacs script somehow

 * Show the loading screen while code is loading, not just while images are being generated.
 (The reason the loading screen was originally for that was because that part used to be more inefficient)

-* Configuration options for zoom level, maximum distance, speed, etc.

-* Make it not zoom to empty space so much (know how big the line is and zoom to the middle of the line)

-* Don't move randomly
-    * Random is too random and can do the same spot too often.
-Instead, jump through the source in some regular pattern so that a variety is seen

-* ~~Allow setting generated GIF file name~~
+* Support proper list of file suffixes for directory searching instead of just .c, .h, and .java

 * Allow the user to specify a theme
     * Currently the theme used is `'tango-dark` and the colors themselves